This article was originally published in March 2016. We've updated it and republished it for those looking to play RPGs over the internet today.

 It doesn't hurt that the whole business is beautifully moddable, allowing the creation of room-sized tables complete with rulesets lining the board.
 When I tried to import a map I'd sketched out on paper and uploaded to Imgur, I found I only needed to link the file's URL in a little menu for it to show up on the playing surface.

 Too bad that these pretty boards and their huge files and multiple pieces sometimes hobble the pace on weaker machines.
 Tabletop Simulator just isn't that friendly to pen-and-paper RPGs in general, in fact, as much of the work still has to take place on actual paper.
 It's got cool animated figures like trolls and goblins in its RPG set, but preparing the areas take a load of time and creating effects like a fog of war require an extra bit of GM interaction.
-It's definitely a looker, but probably best used for D&D as a dice roller at best.
+It's definitely a looker, but its most popular use is for digitally recreating board games like Twilight Imperium.

 What it's best at: Extensively customizable, but you'll need real programming knowledge to get much out of it.
 Also, free.

 It only takes a second to understand why the free Java-based MapTool calls itself "the Millennium Falcon" of RPG software.
 I mean, God, look at it.
 It's like a relic from the days when Geocities was bigger than Kanye West, and it sometimes plays like it, too.